 WHAT IS A MOOD BOARD?

 A mood board acts as a style guide and sets the creative direction for the project.
-You are free to include anything, from an 80s movie poster to a cat picture — the sky’s the limit when it comes to inspiration.
-It doesn’t have to be just images; words can sometimes be helpful to fill in any gaps in information.
+You are free to include anything for inspiration, from an 80s movie poster to a cat picture.
+It doesn’t have to be just images — words can sometimes be helpful to fill in any gaps in information.

 Besides defining design elements such as color and typography, a mood board is often used to set the overall aesthetic for the brand.
-In this example, Sarah Stark wanted to go with an organic feel that touches on the art nouveau movement as well as some Swiss design.
+In this example Sarah Stark, a graphic designer based in Charlotte, North Carolina, wanted to go with an organic feel that touches on the art nouveau movement as well as some Swiss design.

 WHY DO YOU NEED A MOOD BOARD?

-It might seem like a waste of time to create a mood board when you could just dive right into design creation.
+It might seem like a waste of time to create a mood board when you could just dive right into creating concepts off the top of your head.
 However, creating a mood board will save you a lot of headache down the road.
 A visual display of ideas will kickstart the discussion between you and the client, allowing you to reach a consensus on the creative direction moving forward.
 And because a mood board is a low-cost investment, you won’t lose much even if the client wants to go in a different direction

-By showing the mood board to the client, you encourage them to think about what the design they really want.
+By discussing the mood board with the client, you encourage them to think about what they really want for the end product.
 Oftentimes, your intent and the client’s needs are different, so it’s important to get the client involved.
 Essentially, you are eliminating the biggest uncertainty in any design process — the client.

-In addition, once the mood board is approved by the client, your workflow becomes much smoother since you have a foundation to work with.
+Once the mood board is approved by the client, your workflow should become much smoother since you now have a foundation to work with.